KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

-# Metagenomics Data analysis using Qiime 2
+# METAGENOMICS ANALYSIS USING QIIME 2

 This an easy curriculum on using Qiime 2 for microbiome data analysis.